 Meet the friendly staff at Cherokee Hills Veterinary Hospital!

 Deborah (Debbie) Heron Prichard, DVM, is a 1992 graduate of the Oklahoma State University College of Veterinary Medicine.
 After working in emergency and critical care for a few years she completed an emergency critical care residency in Texas.
 Dr. Prichard is a member of the American Veterinary Medical Association, the Veterinary Emergency and Critical Care Society, Cat Fanciers’ Association, and the American Paint Horse Association.
 She is also a founding lifetime member of the Gypsy Horse Registry of America, where she assisted in establishing the bylaws, rule book and the registry.
 In addition to Oklahoma, Dr. Prichard is licensed to practice veterinary medicine in Alaska, California, Oklahoma and Texas.
 Dr. Prichard grew up showing horses and POA ponies throughout the United States and since 1982, she has also shown Cornish Rex cats.
 An accomplished pastry chef, Dr. Prichard has standing orders for OSU and OU tailgating cakes.
-Dr. Prichard shares her home with her husband Marc, two Cornish Rex cats, Pistol Pete and CC, a Schnauzer named Moxie, and a five-year-old paint horse, Big Mac.
+Dr. Prichard shares her home with her husband Marc, Pete and PJ two Cornish Rex cats, BDubs the cat, Moxie the Schnauzer, Alex and Meg the labs, and Big Mac the horse.
 Often she can be found riding, gardening, baking, and perfecting her photography skills.

 Dr. Jim Lee is a 1986 graduate of the Oklahoma State University College of Veterinary Medicine.
 He began practice at the Veterinary Emergency and Critical Care Hospital in Oklahoma City.
 He has also been involved as an adjunct faculty member at Oklahoma City University and Oklahoma State University, teaching in the areas of anatomy, behavior, pharmacology, and pathology.
 He has served in numerous capacities of the Central Oklahoma Veterinary Medical Association, and is a member of the OSU Veterinary Technician Accreditation Committee.
 He is a member of the Veterinary Emergency & Critical Care Society, the American Veterinary Medical Association, and the Oklahoma Veterinary Medical Association.
 Dr. Lee served several terms on the Oklahoma Board of Veterinary Medical Examiners.
 He also served as an onsite veterinarian requested by the FBI to assist in care of search and rescue dogs working at the site of the 1995 Murrah Building bombing.
-Dr. Lee is an avid scuba diver and bicyclist and has completed the "Hotter than Hell" endurance bicycle ride several times.
+Dr. Lee is an avid scuba diver and bicyclist and has completed the 'Hotter than Hell' endurance bicycle ride several times.
 Dr. Lee is actively involved in both Labrador and Greyhound rescue.
+He also has 10 labs of his own.
+Yes that says 10!

 7:30 am-6:00 pm